-Reverend Moon, as stated in the abstract was a religious leader, despite his great many remarkable achievements in many challenging fields such as media, science, commerce, and much else.
+Reverend Moon, as stated in the abstract, was a religious leader despite remarkable achievements in a great many challenging fields such as media, science, commerce, and much else.
 Independently of this fact, Reverend Moon exerted an outsized impact on religion in our time.

 These two considerations are not bound by necessity.
 It is possible that people not remotely interested in religion can have a major impact on religion, think of Stalin, or the founder of MTV, for example.
-Conversely, there are plenty of people whose primary identity as religious leaders sadly has no impact on religion.
-Imagine a lazy pastor appointed by her denomination to a large congregation who spends years having little or no religious impact on anyone.
+Conversely, there are plenty of people whose primary identity as religious leaders sadly have no impact on religion.
+Imagine a lazy pastor appointed by her denomination to a large suburban congregation who ends up having little or no religious impact on anyone.